Rewriting in progress. Last changes: 6-august-2019

-This sad experience urged jl777 to completely rebuild the SuperNET project on its own independent codebase and make every part as modular and independent as possible, while also offering the same flexibility to any project built on it.
+Rather than giving up with the project, jl777 decided to start over taking the lessons into consideration.
+The SuperNET vision was to be rebuilt on its own independent codebase, with every part as modular and independent as possible, while also offering the same flexibility to any project built on it.

 Komodo coin – Specs & supply

-It’s important to note that the blockchains created with Komodo tech are fundamentally different from ‘sidechain’, ‘childchain’, ‘plasma’ or ‘sharding’ concepts because they’re really independent (like Litecoin is independent Bitcoin) and not tied to any ‘parent’ chain for their survival.
+The relationship between all the Smartchains and Komodo is fundamentally different from the ‘sidechain’, ‘childchain’, ‘plasma’ or ‘sharding’ concepts in the sense that they’re really independent from each other (like Litecoin is independent Bitcoin) and not tied to any ‘parent’ chain for their survival.
+They come with their own consensus, nodes and custom rules.

-There’s no practical limit to the number of blockchains that can be created.
-Developers can choose from a list of initial parameters and Custom Consensus modules (see below) for a total of thousands different combinations.
-All options are steadily increased and enhanced, including consensus algo, signatures schemes and all kind of new technologies.
+There’s no practical limit to the number of Smartchains that can be created.
+Developers can choose from a list of initial parameters and Antara modules (see below) for a total of thousands different combinations.
+More parameters and more modules continue to be developed, including consensus algo, signatures schemes and all kind of new technologies.

-If a developer can’t find a desired option, he can create it with the Custom Consensus tech that allows to implement new features and properties for a fraction of the effort required with any other existing system.
+If a skilled developer can’t find the option he’s looking for, he can create it with the Antara Framework that allows to implement new core features and properties for a fraction of the effort required with any other existing system.

 2) dPoW (delayed-Proof-of-Work)

-dPoW uses a randomized process between the Notary Nodes: every notarization turn a complex sortition process selects 13 notaries that agree on the same data.
-They can’t fake data because also normal user nodes check that they’re valid or the notarization would be rejected by the network.
+dPoW uses a randomized process between 64 elected Notary Nodes: every turn a complex sortition process selects 13 notaries that agree on the same data to notarize on Bitcoin.
+Also normal user nodes check that notarized data is valid or the notarization would be rejected by the network.

 Notary Nodes are elected yearly by a stake-weighted vote.
-Every year the best performing 32 (by number of successful notarizations) keep their spot, while the other 32 are up for election.
-In exchange for their service, Notary Nodes receive a mining advantage that consists in 75% of Komodo blocks while the remaining 25% is for independent miners.
+Every year the best performing half (by number of successful notarizations) keep their spot, while the other half is up for election.
+In exchange for their service, Notary Nodes receive a Komodo mining advantage that consists in 75% of blocks while the remaining 25% is for independent miners.

-BarterDEX is the Komodo ecosystem’s atomic-swaps decentralized exchange (DEX) that works with p2p orderbooks, ordermatching and liquidity providers.
-Komodo team pioneered atomic-swaps based on Tier Nolan’s concept, making many test swaps between 2014-16.
+AtomicDEX (ex BarterDEX) is the Komodo ecosystem’s atomic-swaps decentralized exchange (DEX) that works with p2p orderbooks, ordermatching and liquidity providers. jl777 pioneered atomic-swaps based on Tier Nolan’s concept, making many test swaps between 2014-16.
 This work resulted in the release of BarterDEX in september 2017.
 The first release supported Komodo, all Komodo-ecosystem blockchains, Bitcoin and most other Bitcoin-based coins (BCH, LTC, DASH, ZEC, etc.).
 Further enhancements soon included the following:

 - Atomic swaps in lite mode, via electrum servers, without need for full blockchains